 Install Docker Engine

-Buddy requires Docker Engine to run.
-Follow Docker installation instructions at https://docs.docker.com/engine/installation/linux.
+Buddy requires the Docker Engine to run.
+Follow Docker installation instructions for your distribution of Linux at https://docs.docker.com/engine/installation/#supported-platforms.

 Install Docker Compose

 With the Engine installed you can now install Docker Compose which is also required by Buddy: https://docs.docker.com/compose/install.